Islamist uprising in Syria: 1970 Coup and 1973 Constitutional Amendment

-On 13 November, Hafez Al Assad launched a coup which saw him gain sole power.
+On 13 November 1970, Hafez Al Assad launched a coup which saw him gain sole power.
 To cement his power, on 31 January 1973, Assad implemented a new constitution which led to a national crisis.
 Unlike previous constitutions, this one did not require that the president of Syria must be a Muslim, leading to fierce demonstrations in Hama, Homs and Aleppo organized by the Muslim Brotherhood and the ulama.
 They labelled Assad as the "enemy of Allah" and called for a jihad against his rule.
-Under pressure, Assad returned the requirement and convinced imam Musa al-Sadr to issue a fatwa proclaiming the Alawite minority to be part of Shia Islam.
+Under pressure, Assad returned the requirement and convinced Lebanese cleric Musa al-Sadr to issue a fatwa proclaiming the Alawite minority to be part of Shia Islam.
+The 1973 constitution greatly increased the support for Hadid's Fighting Vanguard, and many Muslim Brotherhood members defected to his faction or at least began to support it.
+He subsequently reorganized his group to increase the number of attacks, hoping to provoke the Syrian government into a crackdown that would force the Muslim Brotherhood into open rebellion.

 Robert D. Kaplan has compared Assad's coming to power to "an untouchable becoming maharajah in India or a Jew becoming tsar in Russia—an unprecedented development shocking to the Sunni majority population which had monopolized power for so many centuries."